India will continue to make vital contributions to Afghanistan's stability: Blinken | Law-Order

 Blinken, the third senior member of the Biden administration to visit India this year, arrived in the national capital on Tuesday evening on a two-day visit in the midst of a deteriorating security scenario in Afghanistan following the withdrawal of American troops.

+''Similarly unilateral imposition of will by any party will obviously not be democratic and can never lead to stability nor indeed can such efforts ever acquire legitimacy,'' he said.

-Jaishankar said the gains to Afghan civil society especially on the rights of women, minorities and social freedoms over the last two decades are self-evident.
+Jaishankar said the gains to Afghan civil society especially on the rights of women, minorities and on social freedoms over the last two decades are self evident.

 ''We must collectively work to preserve them.
 Afghanistan must neither be home to terrorism nor resource of refugees,'' he said.